bcgov/mds/USAGE.md

 Make sure your local docker is up and running before running the next step.

-Every time you wish to have a completely fresh environment, with user admin/admin and random data, run the following:
+Every time you wish to have a completely fresh environment, with MDS user admin/admin and random data, run the following:

 ```
 make rebuild-all-local